chevereto/chevereto/README.md

 ### Compare licenses

-The Chevereto Free edition is licensed under AGPLv3, allowing free use as long as you comply with its terms.
-If you modify and distribute the software, you are required to provide the source code to your users.
+Chevereto Free edition is licensed under the AGPLv3 free software license, allowing use as long as you comply with its terms.
+If you modify and distribute the software, you are required to provide the source code to your end users.
+Please note that uUnder the AGPLv3, **making the software available over a network is considered distribution**, and you **must provide the source code** to users who interact with it remotely.

-Both **Chevereto Lite** and **Chevereto Pro** are distributed under the proprietary **Chevereto License**, which permits use for commercial purposes.
+Both **Chevereto Lite** and **Chevereto Pro** are distributed under the proprietary **Chevereto License**, which is not subject to the restrictions imposed by the AGPLv3 license.

 *Note: Proprietary licensing does not mean closed source; the source code is accessible, but its use is governed by the specific terms of the Chevereto License.*